 How often do YOU think about handlebars?
 Not often, I’d wager.
 Unless you ride a bike a bicycle with handlebars that don’t fit.
 THEN you think about them a lot.
 Because the longer the ride, the more your body will suffer.

 When I bought my stock-build Surly Long Haul Trucker touring bike, it was outfitted with good basic bars, but they just didn’t suit me.
 They were narrower than I liked, which makes steering a tad nervous.
-I also couldn’t find a grip position which was comfortable for more than a few minutes at a time.
-And another thing was wrong. … Continue reading »
+I also couldn’t find a grip position which … Continue reading »

 Quenching your thirst is surprisingly difficult, whether you’re cycling through rural country or trekking in the backcountry.
 You just can’t assume that wild water is safe to drink.
 Which explains why clever people have devised many ways to disinfect questionable water.
 Tamia has weighed her options for how to treat wild water, and the winner is… the Sawyer Mini.